rossptacek/rossptacek.github.io/MGF1106/voting/vt5-condorcet.md

 | D | **X** | **X** | **X** | **X** |

 We'll go through each of the six comparisons now.
 * **A vs. B.** A wins in the first column, but loses in the others except the last.
 In the last column, neither is listed so neither wins that ballot.
-Note that even though B is not listed in the first column, because A is listed we count A as preferered over B.  So it is 20 for A and 10+6+4=20 for B, and A and B tie.
+Note that even though B is not listed in the first column, because A is listed we count A as preferred over B.  So it is 20 for A and 10+6+4=20 for B, and A and B tie.
 * **A vs. C.** A wins in the first column with 20.
 C wins in the other columns.
 The exception is the fourth column where neither A nor C is listed.
 So it is 20 for A and 10+6+1=17 for C, so A wins.
 * **A vs. D.** A wins by default in the first column for 20 votes.
-Hoewever, D wins in all of the other columns for 10 + 6 + 4 + 1 = 21 votes.
+However, D wins in all of the other columns for 10 + 6 + 4 + 1 = 21 votes.
 So D wins.
 * **B vs C.** C wins in every column except the one where it is not present for an overwhelming victory.
 * **B vs D.**  B wins in the second and fourth columns for 10 + 4 = 14 votes while D wins in the third and fifth for 6 + 1 = 7 votes.
 So B wins.
-* **C vs. D.** C wins in all columns except the fourth.
-That makes 20+10+6+1=37 for C and 4 for D so C wins.
+* **C vs. D.** C wins in all columns except the third and fourth.
+That makes 20+10+1=31 for C and 10 for D so C wins.

 The final matchup table looks as follows.